 How Armenian-Americans Became “White”: A Brief History

-Aram Ghoogasian is a teacher and writer from Los Angeles.
+The following is a guest post by Aram Ghoogasian, a teacher and writer from Los Angeles.
 His work has appeared in several publications, including The New York Times, Armenian Weekly, and The Daily Bruin.

 The conversation initiated by this article continues in a follow up piece in the Los Angeles Review of Books with the author, where he further elaborates on the topic.